 Searching for a festive holiday cocktail, Oklahomans like to stick with tradition.
-To make these old-school drinks, put a sugar cube and dash of Angostura bitters in each glass, top up with Champagne, and add a twist of lemon.
+To make these old-school drinks, put a sugar cube and a dash (or more) of Angostura bitters in each glass, top up with Champagne, and add a twist of lemon.
 It's the classic holiday cocktail with Champagne, and one you'll want in your repertoire.

 Oregon: Hot buttered rum

 Oregonians spell cozy winter comfort with a homemade spice butter that’s ready to dollop into mugs and top up with hot cider and rum.
 Of all the holiday cocktails with rum, this one is the most iconic.

 The Keystone State is apple country, and so it’s natural that pride in local produce (or perhaps determination to use it up) drives searches for the right recipe.
 In this one, two kinds of apples, apple cider, pear, fresh cranberries, a little fresh rosemary, and white wine make for a gorgeous and tasty combo.